MicrosoftDocs/WSL/WSL/troubleshooting.md

 In some cases turning off the firewall allows for access.
 In some cases simply having the firewall installed looks to block access.

+If you are using Microsoft Defender Firewall, unchecking "Blocks all incoming connections, including those in the list of allowed apps." allows for access.

 ### Permission Denied error when using ping

 For [Windows Anniversary Update, version 1607](./release-notes.md#build-14388-to-windows-10-anniversary-update),